Best Mattress for Arthritis: Reviews and Buyer’s Guide

 Like a few of the brands mentioned, Avocado sells their beds online-only.
 However, they offer one of the most generous sleep trials we’ve seen, giving you a whole year to test their mattress in your home.
 Additionally, the mattress is backed by an extensive 25-year warranty.

-- Our recommended eco-friendly option for green shoppers.
+- Our recommended eco-friendly option for green shoppers

-- Compatible with all sleep styles.
+- Compatible with many sleep styles

-- Ergonomic back support system promotes healthy sleeping positions.
+- Ergonomic back support system promotes healthy sleeping positions

 What Arthritis-Sufferers Should Consider Before Choosing Their Next Bed